III A Man

 Data flows from eg source to encoder, emitter, channel, receiver, decoder to recipient.

-b5,5,7) Mediums of accurate, suitable and efficient transmission are eg air, vacuum, cable and fiber.
+b5,5,7) Mediums of suitable, capable and correct transmission are eg air, vacuum, fiber and cable.

 b5,6) Legally it relies on realizable guaranties of free flow of information, freedoms of movement,

-speech, assembly, religion, the sciences, the press, the arts and professions without censorship.
+speech, assembly, religion, the sciences, the press, the arts and profession without censorship.

 b5,7) Inhibiting factors are eg technical defect, language barrier, inaccuracy, shift of context, shift of